smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

    ```

 10. Start the API as a background process.
+Press `ENTER` again to get to a command prompt for the next step.

     ```
     nodejs ./server.js &